Ancestor Search ...Find your Ancestors

 You can try to add additional generations to your family tree by searching the existing family trees that are posted online.
 These could be completed branches of your family tree.
 Because of privacy, most online family trees will not contain living people.
 The online trees are a starting place, and the data should be verified.

-Look for your family tree among the more than 400 million names in the free user-submitted Ancestry World Tree - the largest collection of free pedigree files online.
+Look for your family tree among the hundreds of millions family trees names in the free user-submitted Ancestry Member Trees - the largest collection of pedigree files online.
 See if someone is already working on your tree.

 • Additional Family Tree Databases